OminousArchitect/KamunagiRedux/README.md

 ## Changelog
 `1.1.4`

+General:
 - Teleporter soundtracks now only play if at least one player is Kamunagi of Chains
+- Moved camera position slightly further out
+- Added two more loadouts to the Dev Recommendations
+- Added letters to Primary icons to help distinguish them in lieu of Brynzananas new radial skillswap mod

+Balance:
+- Light of Nature's Axiom now damages enemies regardless of LoS, enemies will fear the true power of the shadows!
+- Increased Soei Musou: Hono Gekko shadowflame count to 5
+- Reworked Honoka's Veil to be active until you attack or sprint
+- Increased base movespeed by 1

+Bugfixing:
 - Further decreased the brightness of Woshis' Miasma because it still burns your eyes out on some maps
-- Increased base movespeed by 1
-- Added two more loadouts to the Dev Recommendations
-- Moved camera position slightly further out
+- Fixed incorrect zeal gain on Mikazuchi's Fury
+- Updated the description of The Great Sealing to accurately reflect the execution threshold at 35%, not 20.
+Note this is not a buff and it has been 35% for the past several versions
+- Nightshade Mantle actually blocks beam attacks now lol oops

 `1.1.3`
 - Fixed for newest update